 IAU FITS Working Group

-Currently there are 23 members of the IAU-FWG, chosen to represent the interests of both ground- and space-based astronomy and the different wave-length bands which astronomers observe.
-Members are also chosen to provide representation for various regions of the World, major astronomical data centers, major astronomical software packages, and the historical traditions of FITS.
-The current chairman of the IAU-FWG (as of September 2012) is Lucio Chiappetti (IASF Milano, IT).
+Members of the IAU-FWG are chosen to represent the interests of both ground and space-based astronomy and the different wavelength bands which astronomers observe.
+Members are also chosen to try to provide representation for various regions of the World, major astronomical data centers, major astronomical software packages, and the historical traditions of FITS.

 Chairman Membership Activity Summary Detailed History Voting Rules